-Equal Employment Opportunity and Affirmative Action

-It is the policy of the State of Nevada that employee recruitment, appointment, assignment, training, compensation and promotion shall occur on the basis of merit and without regard to race, gender, sexual orientation, religion, color, national origin, age, pregnancy, political affiliation, or disability.
-Ensuring equal employment opportunity is the responsibility of all State officials, managers, supervisors, and employees.
+Equal Employment Opportunity and Affirmative Action - It is the policy of the State of Nevada that employee recruitment, appointment, assignment, training, compensation and promotion shall occur on the basis of merit and without regard to race, gender, sexual orientation, gender identity or expression, religion, color, national origin, age, pregnancy, political affiliation, or disability.
+Ensuring equal employment opportunity is the responsibility of all state officials, managers, supervisors, and employees.

 Additionally, as an equal employment opportunity employer, the State of Nevada encourages all its agencies to actively pursue, in good faith, effective affirmative action programs.
-Such programs are designed to remove barriers to equal employment opportunity while ensuring the effectiveness of the State merit system.
+Such programs are designed to remove barriers to equal employment opportunity while ensuring the effectiveness of the state merit system.
 Affirmative action is a comprehensive, result-oriented effort to ensure that equal employment opportunity is achieved.
-It encourages diversity in the work force in that the composition of State government mirrors the public it is serving.
+It encourages diversity in the work force in that the composition of state government mirrors the public it is serving.

-Sexual Harassment and Discrimination Policy

-Sexual harassment is a form of discrimination that is unlawful under State and federal statutes.
+Sexual Harassment and Discrimination Policy - Sexual harassment is a form of discrimination that is unlawful under state and federal statutes.
 The State of Nevada regards it as a very serious offense that, under certain conditions, can lead to termination even on the first occurrence.
 "Sexual harassment" means unwelcome sexual advances, requests for sexual favors, or any conduct of a sexual nature when:

-- Submission to such speech or conduct is made either explicitly or implicitly a term or condition of a person's employment; - Submission to or rejection of such speech or conduct by a person is used as the basis for employment decisions affecting that person; or - Such speech or conduct has the purpose or effect of unreasonably interfering with a person's work performance or creating an intimidating, hostile or offensive working environment.
+- 1. Submission to such speech or conduct is made either explicitly or implicitly a term or condition of a person's employment; or - 2.
+Submission to or rejection of such speech or conduct by a person is used as the basis for employment decisions affecting that person; or - 3.
+Such speech or conduct has the purpose or effect of unreasonably interfering with a person's work performance or creating an intimidating, hostile or offensive working environment.

 Employees have the right to raise the issue of sexual harassment without reprisal.
-It is strongly urged that employees who believe they have been a victim of sexual harassment first advise the alleged harasser that the conduct is unwelcome, undesirable, or offensive.
+Employees who believe they have been a victim of sexual harassment are encouraged to advise the person believed to have engaged in sexual harassment, that the conduct is unwelcome, undesirable, or offensive.
 If the employee elects not to confront the alleged harasser or if the conduct persists after an objection, the employee should inform their supervisor or next level of authority.
 If you experience sexual harassment or witness it, you may: